SAP-samples/cap-local-development-workshop/exercises/05/README.md

 find . -type d -name node_modules
 ```

-This shows us that there is only a single `node_modules/` directory for the entire monorepo:
+This shows us that there is only a single `node_modules/` directory (at this level) for the entire monorepo:

 ```log
 ./node_modules